Ambereign/Ambereign/README.md

 If it seems like I'm ignoring you, please do not take it personally!
 Ironically this game gives me very bad social anxiety, so unless I'm with friends I am very closed off and shy.
 I am also typically offtab working on things, so I will not see you.
 Apologies!

 I am most active during clover / pearl season, as I find it a joy to hunt for them.
+Almost always on 18+ server sitting wherever.
+At night I'm usually high or drunk, so fair warning.

 My art comms are open... ko-fi and portfolio located in the linktree 👀